Companion planting: Host-finding disruption

-Flying pests are far less successful if their host-plants are surrounded by other plants or even "decoy-plants" coloured green.
+S. Finch and R. H. Collier, in a paper entitled "Insects can see clearly now the weeds have gone", showed experimentally that flying pests are far less successful if their host-plants are surrounded by other plants or even "decoy-plants" coloured green.
 Pests find hosts in stages, first detecting plant odours which induce it to try to land on the host plant, avoiding bare soil.
 If the plant is isolated, then the insect simply lands on the patch of green near the odour, making an "appropriate landing".
 If it finds itself on the wrong plant, an "inappropriate landing", it takes off and flies to another plant; it eventually leaves the area if there are too many "inappropriate" landings.
 Companion planting of clover as ground cover was equally disruptive to eight pest species from four different insect orders.
 In a test, 36% of cabbage root flies laid eggs beside cabbages growing in bare soil (destroying the crop), compared to only 7% beside cabbages growing in clover (which allowed a good crop).
 Simple decoys of green cardboard worked just as well as the live ground cover.

+Weed suppression

+Several plants are allelopathic, producing chemicals which inhibit the growth of other species.
+For example, rye is useful as a cereal crop, and can be used as a cover crop to suppress weeds in companion plantings, or mown and used as a weed-suppressing mulch.
+Rye produces two phytotoxic substances, [2,4-dihydroxy-1,4(2H)-benzoxazin-3-one (DIBOA) and 2(3H)-benzoxazolinone (BOA)].
+These inhibit germination and seedling growth of both grasses and dicotyledonous plants.